This post is in partnership with Gilmour Garden and Watering. All thoughts and words are my own.

-During periods of extremely dry, hot weather, I also like to give my plants (especially the more fragile or heat-sensitive ones) a gentle overhead shower with the “garden” setting on Gilmour’s thumb control watering nozzle (a full, consistent spray similar to a soft rain), or running a sprinkler over my garden beds.
+During periods of extremely dry, hot weather, I also like to give my plants (especially the more fragile or heat-sensitive ones) a gentle overhead shower using the “garden” setting on Gilmour’s thumb control watering nozzle (a full, consistent spray similar to a soft rain), or running a sprinkler over my garden beds.

 Heat-stressed plants are also more prone to pests like aphids, which can naturally be controlled by a sharp blast of water.
 (I like the “jet” setting on the nozzle for this purpose.)